Chart Color Schemes

 Merriwa has strong levels of nearby infrastructure activity, ranking in the top 40% nationally

-Changes in local infrastructure significantly affect an area's performance.
-AreaSearch has identified four projects expected to impact the region.
-Notable ones are the Merriwa Town Centre Masterplan, Merriwa Energy Hub, Goulburn River Solar Farm And Battery, and McCullys Gap BESS.
-Relevant details about these projects follow.
+The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified four projects that are expected to impact the area: Merriwa Town Centre Masterplan, Merriwa Energy Hub, Goulburn River Solar Farm And Battery, and McCullys Gap BESS.
+The following list details these projects, focusing on those most relevant to the area.

 Professional plan users can use the search below to filter and access additional projects.